NSO-developer/nso-gitbook/development/development/developing-services/services-deep-dive.md

 A well-known solution to this kind of problem is reference counting.
 NSO uses reference counting by default with the XML templates and Python Maagic API, while in Java Maapi and Navu APIs, the `sharedCreate()`, `sharedSet()`, and `sharedSetValues()` functions need to be used.

-When enabled, the reference counter allows FASTMAP algorithm to keep track of the usage and only delete data when the last service instance referring to this data is removed.
-Furthermore, everything that is created using the `sharedCreate()` and `sharedSetValues()` functions also gets an additional attribute called `backpointer`. `backpointer` points back to the service instance that created the entity in the first place.
+When enabled, the reference counter allows FASTMAP algorithm to keep track of the usage and only delete data when the last service instance referring to this data is removed.&#x20;

+Furthermore, containers and list items created using the `sharedCreate()` and `sharedSetValues()` functions also get an additional attribute called `backpointer`.
+(But this functionality is currently not available for individual leafs.)

+`backpointer` points back to the service instance that created the entity in the first place.
 This makes it possible to look at part of the configuration, say under `/devices` tree, and answer the question: which parts of the device configuration were created by which service?

 To see reference counting in action, start the `examples.ncs/implement-a-service/iface-v3` example with `make demo` and configure a service instance.